 Vote totals may differ between measure criteria and between measures as Standing Committee members often have to join calls late or leave calls early.
 NQF ensures that quorum is maintained for all live voting.
 All voting outcomes are calculated using the number of Standing Committee members present during the meeting for that vote as the denominator.
 Denominator vote counts may vary throughout the criteria due to intermittent Standing Committee attendance fluctuation.
 The vote totals reflect members present and eligible to vote at the time of the vote.
 If quorum is not achieved or maintained during the meeting, the Standing Committee receives a recording of the meeting and a link to submit online votes.
-Voting closes after 48 hours with at least the number of votes required for quorum.
-Quorum (a minimum of 14 out of 21 active Standing Committee members present) was reached and maintained for the full duration of the measure evaluation meeting on June 17, 2021.
+Quorum (a minimum of 16 out of 23 active Standing Committee members present) was reached and maintained for the full duration of the measure evaluation meeting on June 17, 2021.